neighthan/jupyter-magics/README.md

-# Jupyter Utils
+# Jupyter Magics

-A few functions / magics for working with Jupyter notebooks.
+A few magics for Jupyter notebooks.

 ## Usage